jhu-seclab-cobra/commons-graph/.github/instructions/codequality.instructions.md

 - Use meaningful variable and function names.

 ## Performance
-- Use context managers for resource management/cleanup.
+- Use `use` function or `Closeable`/`AutoCloseable` for resource management/cleanup.
 - Avoid unnecessary object creation in loops.
 - Check caches before expensive operations.
 - Optimize critical paths.
+- Prefer immutable collections when possible.
+- Use lazy initialization for expensive computations.

 ## Documentation
 - Use English for comments and docs.
 - Explain why (rationale) rather than what.
-- Add type hints/annotations to all function parameters and return values.
+- Add explicit type declarations for function parameters and return values when type inference is unclear.
 - Prefer specific types over generic ones.
+- Use KDoc format for public APIs.

 ## Testing
 - Prefer one assertion per test when practical.